CoRoe/enf-matching/README.md

 presence of ENF signals in audio or video recordings and to match them against ENF history provided by power grid operators.

-The two applications `hum,py` and `flimmer.py` share a lot of code, and I may later merge them into a single application.
+The two applications `hum.py` and `flimmer.py` share a lot of code, and I may later merge them into a single application.

 ## Analysis of Audio Clips: hum.py

 GUI application that reuses tome of the signal processing from example code from Robert Heaton on [github](https://github.com/robert/enf-matching).

+The sample (`001.wav`) used can be downloaded by executing the following script

+`bash scripts/download-sample-audio-files.sh`

 ### Run